thesse1/webmethods-api-gateway-staging/README.md

 The key to proper DevOps is continuous integration and continuous deployment.
 Organizations use standard tools such as Jenkins and Azure to design their integration and assuring continuous delivery.

-The API Gateway Staging solution includes ten Azure DevOps build pipelines for deploying API projects from the Azure DevOps repository to CONFIG, DEV, STAGE and PROD environments.
-In each pipeline, the API Gateway assets configured in the API project will be imported on the BUILD environment (after cleaning it from remnants of the last deployment).
+The API Gateway Staging solution includes ten Azure DevOps build pipelines (for each tenant) for deploying API projects from the Azure DevOps repository to CONFIG, DEV, STAGE and PROD environments and one pipeline (for each tenant) for exporting API projects from CONFIG into the Azure DevOps repository.

+In each deployment pipeline, the API Gateway assets configured in the API project will be imported on the BUILD environment (after cleaning it from remnants of the last deployment).
 For a deployment to DEV, STAGE and PROD, it will then execute the API tests configured in the API project's APITest.json Postman test collection.
 If one of the tests fail, the deployment will be aborted.
 (No tests will be executed for deployments to CONFIG.)

 For a deployment to DEV, STAGE and PROD, the pipeline will now validate and manipulate the assets on the BUILD environment (using API Gateway's own APIs) to prepare them for the target environment:
 - All policy actions will be scanned for unwanted API-level Log Invocation policies